-Research has found methamphetamine "alters brain structures involved in decision-making and impairs the ability to suppress habitual behaviors that have become useless or counterproductive.
-Changes in brain structure and function could explain why methamphetamine addiction is so hard to treat and has a significant chance of relapse early in treatment."
-Symptoms of withdrawal from methamphetamine include depression, anxiety, fatigue, and an intense craving for the drug.
+Research has found methamphetamine "alters brain structures involved in decisionmaking and impairs the ability to suppress habitual behaviors that have become useless Changes in or counterproductive. brain structure and function could explain why methamphetamine addiction is so hard to treat and has a significant chance of relapse early in treatment."28 Symptoms of withdrawal from methamphetamine include depression, anxiety, fatigue, and an intense craving for the drug.

-Currently, effective the most treatments for methamphetamine addiction are behavioral therapies, cognitive-behavioral such as interventions.
-Although pharmacological approaches to treating methamphetamine use disorder currently exist, the NIDA is funding research to investigate potential treatments.29
+Currently, effective the most treatments for methamphetamine addiction are behavioral therapies, such as cognitive-behavioral interventions.
+Although no pharmacological approaches to methamphetamine treating use disorder currently exist, the NIDA is funding research to investigate potential treatments.29